Buy car insurance and choose a free gift with Rewards

 We’ll show you a list of quotes and offers from companies.
 Simply choose the best option for you

-What details do I need to get a quote?It takes about 5 minutes to get car insurance and if you’ve used us before, it’s even quicker than that.
+What details do I need to compare quotes?Get a car insurance quote in minutes and if you’ve used us before, it’s even quicker than that.
 Having the following details at hand can speed things up:

 What are the different types of car insurance available?A standard policy will usually cover a single car for 12 months.
 But, depending on your needs, other types are available.
 These include: